cri-epita/epita-doc/docs/afs.md

  * Execute `kinit login_x`
  * Enter `login_x`'s password
  * Execute `aklog`

+If the user has a login of the form `firstname.lastname` (logins for new users since 2016), the argument for the first step have to be replaced with `kinit firstname_lastname`.

 You can then execute `cd /afs/cri.epita.net/user/l/lo/login_x/u/`, read and edit the content of `login_x`'s afs folder.